BCSNProject/tdesktop/README.md

 I want to build a decentralized application based on tg

-## Telegram messenger for Android   by bcgame
+## Telegram messenger for tdesktop   by bcgame

 - 1: ADD WebGL Runtime
 - 2: Support  chat symmetric encryption by RSA、AES、DES、MD5 ...